BOPOH/silex-idiorm-provider/README.md

 );
 ```

-$app['idiorm.dbs.options'] Needs to be associative array, where keys will be connection names, and value will contain configuration array
+$app['idiorm.dbs.options'] needs to be associative array, where keys will be connection names, and value will contain configuration array

 To use connections in controller:
 ```php